NIC Inc.

+On May 11, 2000, NIC acquired SDR Technologies, Inc., based in California, and renamed it to "NIC Technologies".
+On October 13, 2000, NIC acquired Intelligent Decision Technologies, Ltd. ("IDT"), based in Longmont, Colorado.

 NIC announced in February 2021 its plan to be acquired by Tyler Technologies.
-The acquisition completed in April 2021.
+The acquisition was completed in April 2021.

 Background

 The company has two primary segments including digital government software & services and payment processing solutions.
 The main service of the digital governmental solutions and services segment is providing out-sourced state eGovernment portals.
 Additionally, the other segment is engaged in developing payment processing solutions for state, local and federal governments.
 NIC Federal generates revenue from a contract with Federal Motor Carrier Safety Administration for the development and management of their online Pre-employment Screen Program presence.

 Acquisitions

 In 2018, NIC acquired Leap Orbit, a prescription drug-monitoring program (PDMP).

 In 2019, NIC acquired Complia, a Centennial, Colorado-based technology platform for government regulated cannabis.

 Recognition

 In 2013, Forbes listed it as one of America's Best Small Companies.

 On February 24, 2014, The company's pre-employment screening program (PSP) customer service team was awarded a Bronze Stevie Award for supporting for the U.S. Department of Transportation Federal Motor Carrier Safety Administration (FMCSA).

 In 2014 and 2015, NIC was named one of Kansas City's Healthiest Employers.

 In 2017, CFO Steve Kovzan was recognized as a CFO of the Year by the Kansas City Business Journal.